-In this Ask the Expert article, Vaidya Manohar explains the causes of three types of headaches and offers ayurvedic recommendations for creating balance.
+In this Ask the Expert article, Vaidya Manohar—our Ayurveda expert from India—explains the causes of three types of headaches and offers Ayurvedic recommendations for creating balance.

 In spring, when the cool, wet, heavy qualities of Kapha dosha predominate, many people suffer from sinus headaches, because these are caused by Kapha-Vata imbalances.
 Sinus headaches are characterized by congestion and a heavy, dull feeling.
 Sluggish elimination, accumulated digestive toxins, overeating, leading a sedentary lifestyle with too little exercise, exposure to environmental pollution, and eating too many heavy foods, cold foods and drinks can be the causes.